 Internet service providers love to make customers believe they must use proprietary products to get service.
 That is not the case.

 Using modems and routers from the internet company often results in monthly fees.
-Furthermore, the same device is often given to multiple customers so they may be older.
+Furthermore, the same device is often given to multiple customers, so it might be old.

 This allows you to avoid additional monthly fees and ensure you have an up-to-date modem and router.